thedansimonson/durruti/README.md

 *This public release is still under development.*

+*This is intended as a general purpose schema generation tool.
+For questions about specific experimental configurations, please contact me.*

 ## Schema Generation Tool

 *Durruti* is a set of Python scripts for generating *narrative